I Died Unexpectedly. Can My Family Access My Crypto?

 Is putting crypto in a will enough?

 Not by itself.
 A will can specify who should receive your crypto, but it can't give them access to it.
-Access requires the actual technical credentials — the card, the seed phrase, or the access code.
+Access requires the actual technical credentials: the wallet, the seed phrase, or the access code.
 Think of the will as the legal roadmap and the technical credentials as the actual keys.
 You need both.

 Can Tangem itself access my crypto if something happens to me?